 Rape Aggression Defense System (RAD) is a program of realistic, self-defense tactics and techniques.
-The RAD System is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.
-The session ends with participants engaging in various realistic scenario training where they react upon being attacked.
+The RAD System is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance, while exercising the basics of hands-on defense training.
+The session ends with participants engaging in various realistic scenarios where they react upon being attacked.

 Over two hundred women have been trained here at Ferris since RAD's implementation.
-Ferris Campus Police is proud to offer this service free of charge to FSU students, faculty, staff and members of the community.
-Due to COVID-19, there were no RAD classes held in 2020.
+Ferris Campus Police is proud to offer this service free of charge to FSU students, faculty, staff, and members of the community.
+Due to COVID-19, there were no RAD classes held in 2021.